-- (1) Any person who, for the purpose of obtaining any advantage, whether for himself or herself or for some other person, supplies any information verbally or in writing to a public authority- - (a) knowing that the information is false; or - (b) realising that there is a real risk or possibility that it may be false;

-- (2) Where a person is accused of deliberately supplying false information to a public authority in connection with an enactment which makes such conduct a crime, such person shall be charged under that enactment and not under subsection (1). - (3) A person referred to in subsection (1) may be charged concurrently or alternatively with the crime of fraud.
+- (1) Any person who, for the purpose of obtaining any advantage, whether for himself or herself or for some other person, supplies any information verbally or in writing to a public authority- - (a) knowing that the information is false; or - (b) realising that there is a real risk or possibility that it may be false; - shall be guilty of deliberately supplying false information to a public authority and liable to a fine not exceeding level five or imprisonment for a period not exceeding six months or both. - (2) Where a person is accused of deliberately supplying false information to a public authority in connection with an enactment which makes such conduct a crime, such person shall be charged under that enactment and not under subsection (1). - (3) A person referred to in subsection (1) may be charged concurrently or alternatively with the crime of fraud.